-The EMT is responsible for the overall maintenance and revision of the EOP.
+The Chief of Police (COP) is responsible for the overall maintenance and revision of the EOP.
 The Incident Command Team is responsible for coordinating training and exercising the EOP.
-Both teams are expected to work closely together to make recommendations for revising and enhancing the plan.
+Both are expected to work closely together to make recommendations for revising and enhancing the plan.